anoopl/echo-app/README.md

 # echo-app
-Terraform GKE + Nginx Ingress + Echo App
+Terraform GKE + Nginx Ingress Port 3333) + Echo App ( Port 8080)

 #Steps to Deploy app:

-To Create GKE cluster, create a service account for Terraform (with permissions to create GKE CLuster and resources) Download the key.json for the Service account
+To Create GKE cluster, create a service account for Terraform  (with permissions to create GKE CLuster and resources)

+Download the key.json for the Service account

 Edit the provider.tf with the json file name

 Update the test.tfvars file with GCP project name

 run: